Frequently Asked Questions

 Change currency

-Please go to Settings > Open the wallet you are viewing then tap on Currency.
+Go to Settings > 'Manage wallets ' > tap on 'Edit' to open the wallet you are viewing then tap on Currency.
+Then tap 'Save'.

 Starting fresh after a break